cloudbees-core-cd-workshop/workshop-exercises/exercises/declarative-snytax-cb-core.md

 }
 ```

-2. So we added one additonal configuration option for our `input` directive: `submitterParameter`.
-This will result in an environmental variable named `APPROVER` being set with the value being the username of the user that submitted the `input`.
+2. So, we added one additonal configuration option for our `input` directive: `submitterParameter`.
+Setting the  `submitterParameter` option will result in a Pipeline environmental variable named `APPROVER` being set with the value being the username of the user that submitted the `input`.
 In this case it will either be **beedemo-ops** or **system** if it timeouts before it is submitted.
-Modify the `echo` step in your `nodejs-app/Jenkinsfile.template` Pipeline script to print the `APPROVER` environmental variable and commit the changes:
+Update the `echo` step in your `nodejs-app/Jenkinsfile.template` Pipeline script to print the `APPROVER` environmental variable and commit the changes:

 ```
 echo "Continuing with deployment - approved by ${APPROVER}"